iamdcj/pythons/datatypes/tuple/TUPLE.md

 # tuple

-The `tuple` is an immutable datastructure that is ordered by number, indexed at 0.
+The `tuple` is an immutable data structure that is ordered by number, indexed at 0.

 They are useful when you have a list of data that isn't going to change.